Medicare Part D Donut Hole in 2020

 Ask your doctor if any other medicine on your plan’s prescription would be as effective for your condition as the ones you’re currently using.
 Using lower-cost drugs, like generics or similar drugs, but older brand-names will substantially lower your costs.

-It pays to have Donut Hole assistance like Extra Help or a state pharmacy assistance plan that can pay a portion or all your costs while in the gap.
-If you don’t have additional Medicare Donut Hole coverage help, you can consider non-insurance sources of support like:
+It pays to have donut hole assistance like Extra Help or a state pharmacy assistance plan that can pay a portion or all your costs while in the gap.
+If you don’t have additional coverage help, you can consider non-insurance sources of support like:

 - Lower-cost drugs from countries like Canada

 - Free or low-cost medicines supplied by charities, patients’ organizations, or local medical clinics.

-- Low-cost or Free medicines from Medicare Donut Hole assistance programs, managed by pharmaceutical manufacturers
+- Low-cost or free medicines from the assistance programs, managed by pharmaceutical manufacturers

 To compare Medicare Part D insurance plans online today, you can use the Medicare Plan Tool Finder.
-Fill out the rating form on our site so that we can give you different rates as charged by various insurance providers that offer plans in your area.
+Fill out our rate form so we can give you different rates as charged by various insurance providers that offer plans in your area.